Facebook and Divorce in General

-Regardless of whether you’re a social media guru or only tweet once in a blue moon, it’s hard to deny the impact that social media has on our lives.
-It has influenced the way we relate to one another, the way we communicate, and the way we present ourselves to the world.
+Social media has made an impact on all our lives.
+It influences the way we relate to one another, the way we communicate, and the way we present ourselves to the world.
 Facebook and other social media also can impact a divorce.

-For many, posting comments, checking-in at places, and sharing updates via social media, such as Facebook has become second nature.
+For many, posting comments, checking-in at places, and sharing updates via social media has become second nature.
 After all, it can be a convenient and inexpensive way to stay in contact with family and friends.

-The term, ‘Facebook Drama’ has become apart of our modern vocabulary to describe the chaotic mess of contentious information flying over the internet.
+The term, ‘Facebook Drama’ has become apart of our modern vocabulary.
+It describes the chaotic mess of hostile information on Facebook and social media in general.

 Facebook, and other social media sites have taken their seat in the court room.
-In 2010, evidence from social media websites began trickling into the legal arena, with a majority coming from Facebook.
-Now a days, most top divorce attorneys have encountered evidence taken from social media sites, whether it be Twitter, Google+, Facebook, etc…
+In 2010, evidence from social media websites began entering the legal arena.
+At the time, the majority came from Facebook.
+Today, the Court encounters evidence taken from social media sites, whether it be Twitter, Facebook, or Instagram, for example.

-So far, there are 4 major areas that social media information has been used in family law and divorce cases:
+There are four areas that social media information can be used in family law and divorce cases:

-To illustrate, social media could reveal a spouse hiding assets during a divorce; contradict a party’s claimed income and therefore, impact spousal maintenance (alimony) or child support payments; and/or demonstrate that a child isn’t being properly cared for in a custody case.
+To illustrate, social media could reveal a spouse hiding assets during a divorce.
+It could contradict a party’s income statements and therefore, impact spousal maintenance or child support payments.
+It could demonstrate that a parent isn’t properly caring for a child.

 There is no reasonable expectation of privacy on social media.